FWeinb/Scrubbing.js/README.md

     var BasicDriver = (function(window, undefined){

       return {
-        init : function ( scrubberElement ) {
+        init : function ( scrubbingElement ) {

         },

-        remove : function ( scrubberElement ) { }
+        remove : function ( scrubbingElement ) { }
       };

     })(window);

-Basicly a driver is a object which consists of an `init` function which is called everytime a new Scrubber was created.
+Basicly a driver is a object which consists of an `init` function which is called everytime a new scrubbing was created.
-The `remove` function is called everytime a scrubber was removed using `scrubber.remove()`
+The `remove` function is called everytime a scrubbing element was removed using `Scrubbing.remove()`

 ### Resolver